 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
-The standard is not applicable until 1 January 2015 but is available for early adoption.
-When adopted, the standard will affect in particular the Division's accounting for its available-for-sale financial assets, since AASB 9 only permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not held for trading.
-Fair value gains and losses on available-for-sale debt investments, for example, will therefore have to be recognised directly in profit or loss.
-This change will not impact the Division as current accounting for gains and losses on available-for-sale financial assets.
+Since December 2014, it also sets out new rules for hedge accounting.
+When adopted, the standard will affect the Division's accounting for its available-for-sale financial assets, since AASB 9 only permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not held for trading.
 There will be no impact on the Division's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss and the Division does not have any such liabilities.
-The derecognition rules have been transferred from AASB139 Financial Instruments: Recognition and Measurement and have not been changed.
-The Division has not yet decided when to adopt AASB 9.